guiott/emb-python/README.md

 - `sender.py`, `receiver.py` are two example scripts that rely on `ebi.py`
 - `embitshell.py` is an interactive shell offering a simplified interaction with the module, it can be used for an interface between LoRaWAN and SBC local hardware.

+This code has been written with the great help of Antonio Galea (https://github.com/ant9000) and ChatGPT

 REQUIREMENTS

 ```pip install pyserial```